PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 ---

 ## Introduction
+Cyber threats aren’t just an enterprise problem — even small businesses and individuals are being targeted daily.
+In this post, we’ll explore how to build a simple but effective Cyber Threat Intelligence (CTI) program from scratch.

 Imagine waking up to find your business's critical data encrypted by cybercriminals demanding a ransom.
 This alarming scenario underscores the urgent need for robust cybersecurity measures.
 Today, cyber threats like ransomware attacks are like uninvited guests who show up to your party and then demand your car keys.
 Securing your business isn't just a good idea—it’s essential.
 Whether you’re running a small business, managing a large company, or protecting your personal data, cyber threats don’t take a day off.
 Luckily, you don’t need a huge budget or a big team to start.
 A basic Cyber Threat Intelligence (CTI) program can go a long way in keeping those pesky cyber criminals at bay. 🔒